astralpunchstudios/reinforced-machine-training-environment/README.md

 of your AI-assisted weapons to aid you in your battle against legions of cyborg creatures.

 The trained AI Agent model is used to customize the weapon's behavior in the game.
-Players selects a weapon, then choose their preferred AI Agent model from a list of pre-trained models, community trained models shared publicy, or their own custom trained models.
+Players select a weapon, then choose their preferred AI Agent model from a list of pre-trained models, community trained models shared publicy, or their own custom trained models.

 <p align="center">